- What is Sun Exchange?

 Solar cells are the squares of silicon that make up a solar panel.
 Usually a solar panel is made up of 60 solar cells.
 Solar cells are the part of a solar panel that actually makes the electricity when exposed to sunlight.
 A solar cell is like a little piece of solar panel real estate, and you can buy as many as are available on a project.
 You can view open projects here.
 To make solar energy affordable for people on low incomes, we opted to sell cells rather than whole solar panels to lower the entry price.
 Your solar cells will all be given a unique reference number, locating it geographically and specifically on each solar project so you can physically visit your solar cell if you want to!

-- How do I get my solar cell to generate lease rental payments?
+- How do I get my solar cells to generate lease rental payments?

-- Why would I buy solar cells through The Sun Exchange?
+- Why would I buy solar cells through Sun Exchange?